dpcairns/react-famous-cats/labs/MOB-LAB-08.md

 1. Basic `App` and `Header` components
 1. Pokedex list component with static Pokemon item html
-1. DDD Pokemon component
+1. DDD Pokemon item component
-1. API service for getting pokedex
+1. API service with method for getting pokedex
 1. Integrate and Orchestrate loading data in App
-    - Use pattern of function called:
+    - Use pattern of a function that is called:
         - at load
         - in response to `hashchange` event
     - Use API to get data
-    - Update Pokedex list component when on `then` callback
+    - Update Pokedex list component on `then` callback with data

 ## Basic Paging Component